 - Avoid the 2.0-litre petrol if you're after economy

 The Vauxhall Insignia Grand Sport has a keen eye on costs, with 3-10% improvements in fuel consumption for the biggest sellers – the 1.5-litre Turbo petrol and 1.6 Turbo D diesel.

 You can aim for 47mpg for the former regardless of whether you pick the 140hp or 165hp output, while the most powerful 2.0-litre, 260hp petrol comes in with a behind-the-times 32.8mpg.
-Bear in mind this engine is available only with four-wheel drive and an automatic gearbox.
+Bear in mind this engine is available only with all-wheel drive and an automatic gearbox.

 No surprises that the 1.6-litre diesel is the most efficient, with 70.6mpg boasted by the 110hp version (65.7mpg if you pick the 136hp) and even the larger 2.0-litre diesel tops all the petrol figures with 54.3mpg.

 The cheapest engine to run also boasts the lowest CO2 emissions – pick the 1.6-litre, 110hp unit and you can expect 105g/km.